 When it comes to outsourcing mistakes, there is no way to instantly know about the swings in a provider's policies towards their employees.
 More often than not, companies learn about issues after the quality of their outsourced solution goes downhill.
 As such, it's crucial to constantly measure your remote employees' satisfaction using survey services, for example, Survey Monkey.

 It's also essential to make sure that communication between you and the outsourced solution development team goes in both ways.
 You should collect (and offer) feedback from every team member instead of having a team leader submit surveys on behalf of the team.
 You can make the feedback process anonymous as well.

 Ask our team

-If you've made it to the end, it's probably crucial for you to avoid pitfalls with your IT engagements.
-We would be happy to arrange a virtual meeting with our technology manager who knows everything about building and managing remote teams.
-Feel free to contact us anytime for consultancy or if you have anything to add to our list of outsourcing mistakes.
+If you've made it to the end of this post, it's probably crucial for you to avoid pitfalls with your outsourcing strategy.
+We would be happy to arrange a virtual meeting with our tech manager, who knows everything about building and managing remote teams.
+Feel free to contact us anytime for a consultation - or if you have anything to add to our list of outsourcing mistakes.